Quick Summary

 | Maintenance | You pay 100% | You pay 100% | Landlord's responsibility |

-LIFT makes most sense if your income sits below £38,000, you have a small but stable deposit, and you want to be on the property ladder rather than renting.
+LIFT makes most sense if there's a genuine gap between what you can borrow and local prices, you have a small but stable deposit, and you want to be on the property ladder rather than renting.
 The absence of rent on the government's share makes it significantly better value than the shared ownership model used in England for equivalent scenarios.

 Try it yourself